StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 stackstate \
 stackstate/stackstate
 ```

+{% hint style="info" %}
+* Running the helm upgrade command for the first time will result in restarting of pods possibly causing a short interruption of availability.
+* The `authentication.yaml` needs to be included on every `helm upgrade` run
+* The authentication configuration is stored as a Kubernetes secret.
+{% endhint %}

 Configuration field explanation:

 1. **clientId** - The ID of the KeyCloak client as configured in KeyCloak